aiqin/arrow/docs/arrow_cookbook/arrow_intro.rst

 Core components:

 * Test Session: Provides the mechanism for injecting tests onto a page.
 * Driver: In Arrow's terminology, this is what determines the driver of your tests.
 Which mechanism do you want injecting your tests.
-NodeJS, PhantomJS, CRT and Selenium are fully supported.
+NodeJS, PhantomJS, hybridApp and Selenium are fully supported.
 * Arrow Server: Arrow sever provides two very important functionalities.
 Firstly, it's a simple file server used to **serve** local mock pages when executing your tests using Selenium.
 Secondly, it is a reverse-proxy with a Web Driver implementation.
 This is used as a way to execute tests against browsers and devices not supported by Selenium.
 With Arrow Server running, **ANY** device can **register** itself with a given instance of Arrow Server, and said device and then be used as a test executor.

 User-facing Components: